 A large amount of online dating sites utilise social login already, but rarely pull back anything other than basic details like age and name, or maybe some interests gathered from Facebook ‘likes’ (which are often outdated or inaccurate- I can’t remember the last time I went Kayaking but somehow that’s a hobby of mine?).

+Some sites already have taken the demand for personalisation in online dating into account.
 The more sophisticated dating sites and apps (like eHarmony) admittedly do take into account each user’s individual personality, but the survey technique (consisting of up to 400 questions) makes for a less-than-ideal user experience.
 Drop-offs aren’t the only risk of using self-report questionnaires, there is also a risk of being less successful at match-making as answers could very realistically be what each individual thinks a potential mate might want in a partner rather than an honest depiction of their own personality, hobbies and lifestyle.

 Like I said, you can.